kbsriram/thormor/md/spec.md

   in the header set to 0.)
 This prevents casually determining who can decrypt a given file.

-- Unless stated, both ascii-armored and binary formatted PGP files may be used.
+- Both ASCII-armored and binary formatted PGP files may be used.

 ##File organization and details##